Littlefield's Minister - Rev. Fran Hayes

 Looking back, I can see how God was working in my decision to become a teacher and my commitment as I began my teaching career in an inner city school.
 I had a calling to make the world a better place -- more just and peaceful, although I wouldn't have expressed it in religious terms at the time.
 My journey eventually took me to Wellsboro, Pennsylvania, to teach there.

 For several years, I'd had a sense that there was something missing in my life, and I'd done a little church-hopping.
-When I moved to northern Pennsylvania, I happened to tune in to the local radio station on Sunday morning and heard the worship service of Wellsboro Presbyterian Church being broadcast live.
+When I got to northern Pennsylvania, I happened to tune in to the local radio station on Sunday morning and heard the worship service of Wellsboro Presbyterian Church being broadcast live.
 There was something in the liturgy that kept me tuning in, and I was impressed with how the pastor's sermons had intellectual integrity and spoke to my life.
 Eventually, with some encouragement from some people I met who were members of the church, I ended up singing in the choir of that church, enrolling my young son in Sunday school, and becoming more and more involved in the life of the church.

 My life changed dramatically as I began to see myself as one of God's beloved children.
 I was nurtured and encouraged in a small group that met to study the Bible, to pray, to share our lives, and to Grow in Faith Together.
 (It was called a GIFT group.)